GabitoMedina/Manual_de_instalacion/README.md

 ## How It Works

-First, the users must subscribed to the app by clients or providers.
+First, the users must subscribed to the app as clients or providers.
 Then, if you are provider, you need to register a vehicle and  price of services.
 If you are client, after the registration on the app, you can see a list of winchas an choose what ever you liked and ask for the services providers.
 In this part you can ask for a call, whatsapp or email.